Montessori Frequently Asked Questions

 THE WOMAN & HER METHOD

-Maria Montessori, born in 1870, was the first woman in Italy to receive a medical degree.
-She worked in the fields of psychiatry, education and anthropology.
-She believed that each child is born with a unique potential to be revealed, rather than as a “blank slate” waiting to be written upon.
-Her main contributions to the work of those of us raising and educating children are in these areas:
+Maria Montessori, born in 1870, was a pioneering figure in education and the first woman in Italy to earn a medical degree.
+Her work in psychiatry, education, and anthropology led her to revolutionize how we perceive and educate children.
+Montessori believed that each child is born with unique potential rather than being a “blank slate” to be filled.

 THE EARLY YEARS